Pilot-waves and copilot-particles: A nonstochastic approach to objective wavefunction collapse: Discussion

-The proposed theory does exhibit some undesirable features (see End Matter).
+The proposed theory does exhibit some undesirable features (see also Appendix \ref{appobj}).
 Most obviously, the proposed modified Schr\"{o}dinger equation is slightly nonlinear, whereas linearity of quantum mechanics has been verified experimentally to a great precision \cite{bollinger:linqm}.
-This places a tight upper bound on the parameter $\kappa$, thus also placing a bound on the speed at which wavefunction collapse can occur.
+This suggest that parameter $\kappa$ should be closer to our lower bound than to the upper bound.
 The fact that the nonlinearity must be small mitigates other known issues associated with nonlinearity \cite{polchinski:nlqmbug}.
+The most troubling of these issues is the possibility of faster-than-light communication.
+However, the objective collapse literature \cite{bassi:objcoluni} already offers a natural solution to this possible problem that is relevant within our approach as well.
+Theorem 1 in \cite{bassi:objcoluni} provides conditions under which faster-than-light communication is precluded by a suitable combination of nonlinearity \emph{with randomness}.
+The two conditions are that (i) the time evolution of the density matrix is Markovian and (ii) nonlinearity and randomness cancel out on average, so that the time evolution of the expected density matrix remains a linear operator.
+This condition is exactly satisfied in objective collapse theories.
+In Appendix \ref{appftl}, we derive conditions under which Theorem 1 in \cite{bassi:objcoluni} applies to our model as well.

-While the current treatment is non-relativistic, nothing seems to forbid a relativistic extension.
+While our current treatment is non-relativistic, many aspects of our framework are amenable to a relativistic extension.
 The collapse phenomenon involves local operations: the decay term $-\kappa\psi\left( x,t\right) $ is purely local while the localization terms only involves instantaneous effects over short distances (as governed by the function $\phi_{r}\left( x\right) $) and ensuring that this effect propagates at a finite speed entails no significant changes in the theory.
-Since relativistic versions of pilot-wave \cite{zanghi:bohmrel} and objective collapse theories \cite{tumulka:grwrel}\ have been developed with some success, similar ideas could carry over in the present setup.
+Since relativistic versions of pilot-wave \cite{zanghi:bohmrel,darrow:2way} and objective collapse theories \cite{tumulka:grwrel}\ have been developed with some success, similar ideas could carry over in the present setup.
+While the presence of a global hidden variable (the particle's position $r$) could in principle clash with relativity, there are compelling reasons to conclude that it does not, as detailed in Appendix \ref{appftl}.